2016 CONCACAF Champions League final

 The 2016 CONCACAF Champions League final was the final of the 2015–16 CONCACAF Champions League, the eighth edition of the CONCACAF Champions League under its current format, and overall the 51st edition of the premium football club competition organized by CONCACAF, the regional governing body of North America, Central America, and the Caribbean.

-The final was contested in two-legged home-and-away format between Mexican teams UANL and América.
-The first leg was hosted by UANL at Estadio Universitario in San Nicolás de los Garza on 20 April 2016, while the second leg was hosted by América at Estadio Azteca in Mexico City on 27 April 2016.
+The final was contested in two-legged home-and-away format between Mexican teams Tigres UANL and América.
+The first leg was hosted by Tigres at Estadio Universitario in San Nicolás de los Garza on 20 April 2016, while the second leg was hosted by América at Estadio Azteca in Mexico City on 27 April 2016.
 The winner earned the right to represent CONCACAF at the 2016 FIFA Club World Cup, entering at the quarterfinal stage.

-América defeated UANL 4–1 on aggregate to win their second consecutive and a record-breaking seventh overall CONCACAF club title.
+América defeated Tigres UANL 4–1 on aggregate to win their second consecutive and a record-breaking seventh overall CONCACAF club title.

 Background

 For the sixth time in eight seasons of the CONCACAF Champions League, the final was played between two Mexican sides.
 This guaranteed a Mexican champion for the eleventh straight year and 32nd time since the confederation began staging the tournament in 1962 (including the tournament's predecessor, the CONCACAF Champions' Cup).

 América were the defending champions and also the record holders of six CONCACAF club titles (1977, 1987, 1990, 1992, 2006, 2014–15), which they achieved in last year's final, where they beat the Montreal Impact.

-This was the first CONCACAF club final for UANL, although they had played in a continental club final before, where as a guest team they lost in last year's Copa Libertadores final to River Plate.
+This was the first CONCACAF club final for Tigres, although they had played in a continental club final before, where as a guest team they lost in last year's Copa Libertadores final to River Plate.